bentrueman/fffprocessr/README.md

 retention time; the run parameters (cross flow, tip flow, detector flow, focus period, transition time), channel thickness, temperature, and the dynamic viscosity of the carrier solution can all be changed, but for now, the channel dimensions are hard-coded.
+The function `peak_maxima()` may also be useful for determining peak retention times.

 ``` r
 data %>%